-This pathway is designed to serve students with learning differences who desire a faith-based education but who require support to address their educational goals.
-With an individualized curriculum and instruction, small student/teacher ratios, regular on-going learning assessments, and research-based literacy interventions, La Salle’s pathway philosophy embraces each child’s unique strengths and gifts and also provides a flexible, mobile, and dynamic program of study.
+La Salle supports a diverse group of learners who benefit from additional academic support due to learning differences, health concerns, or diagnosed needs.
+This educational pathway is designed to serve students who desire a faith-based education but who require support to attain their educational goals.
+With options for individualized curriculum and instruction, small student/teacher ratios, regular on-going learning assessments, and research-based literacy interventions, La Salle’s inclusive philosophy embraces each child’s unique strengths and gifts and also provides a flexible, mobile, and dynamic high school experience.

-  The Signum Fidei Pathway allows students to immerse themselves into La Salle's diverse community while also participating in a more sheltered and structured experience in the core classes.
-Students in the Signum Fidei Pathway share elective and extra-curricular opportunities with the greater student body but are enrolled in small English, math, and science courses.
-The curriculum, pace, and scope in these core classes may be modified to provide for the diverse learning needs of the students in the class, allowing La Salle to remain responsive and flexible for each child.
+Students with learning differences are fully immersed in La Salle's diverse community and also participate in a more sheltered and structured experience in core academic classes.
+The curriculum, pace, and scope in these core classes may be modified to provide for the diverse learning needs of the students in the class.
+Sheltered core class include English, math, social studies, and science.

 Students in the program have a variety of abilities and learning challenges.
 We look at each student’s skills and abilities to determine if La Salle can meet his or her needs.

 Students’ learning differences include, but are not limited to: